Shippable/docs/sources/reference/admiral-three-server.md

 * Transient State Components - Redis and RabbitMQ
 * Shippable Server Installer and webapp (Admiral)

-This document describes the steps to install Shippable Server EE onto two servers -
+This document describes the steps to install Shippable Server EE onto three servers -
-* Server 1 - Admiral web app, transient state, micro services Machine minimum requirements - [C4.XLarge](https://aws.amazon.com/ec2/instance-types/) or equivalent
+* Server 1 - Admiral web app, micro services
+Machine minimum requirements - [C4.XLarge](https://aws.amazon.com/ec2/instance-types/) or equivalent
 * Server 2 - Stateful Components
 Machine minimum requirements - [C4.Large](https://aws.amazon.com/ec2/instance-types/) or equivalent
+* Server 3 - Transient state
+Machine minimum requirements - [T2.medium](https://aws.amazon.com/ec2/instance-types/) or equivalent

+##Server 3
+###Ports to open
+- 22: ssh into the machine
+- 5672: amqp
+- 15672: amqp admin
+- 6379: redis
+- 443, 5671 and 15671: required to access the message queue admin panel and for build nodes to connect if they belong to a different VPC than the one in which the message queue is provisioned.

 ##Server 2
 ###Ports to open